Mark Metzler Sawin

 - Mennonites in Encyclopedia of American Studies (Online Edition), Johns Hopkins University Press, 2014.

-- Essay “Pickups, The History of a Love Story,” in Howard Zehr, Pickups: A Love Story, Intercourse, PA; GoodBooks, 2013.
+- Essay “Pickups, The History of a Love Story: A Cultural Study of Pickup Trucks in America” in Howard Zehr, Pickups: A Love Story, Intercourse, PA; GoodBooks, 2013.

 - Book Raising Kane: Dr. Kane and the Culture of Fame in Antebellum America, Philadelphia: American Philosophical Society, 2008.

 - Review Article Exploring Other Worlds: Margaret Fox, Elisha Kent Kane, and the Antebellum Culture of Curiosity, by David Chapin; The Reluctant Spiritualist: The Life of Maggie Fox by Nancy Rubin Stuart; and Talking to the Dead: Kate and Maggie Fox and the Rise of Spiritualism, by Barbara Weisberg.
 Journal of the Early Republic, (Winter, 2005): 668-74.

 - Cover Article “U.S. History through American Studies.”
 American Studies Newsletter (Mid-Atlantic American Studies Association) 17, no. 1 (Fall 2005): 1.

 - Book Review Desert Patriarchy: Mormon and Mennonite Communities in the Chihuahua Valley by Janet Bennion.
 BYU Studies 4, no.2 (Fall 2005): 177-180.